databricks-industry-solutions/geospatial-neighborhood-searches/README.md

 ### Input

-Given two tables with identifcal oclumns (id:STRING, latitude:DOUBLE, longitude:DOUBLE), perform a geospatial search of all points within the specified radius
+Given two tables with identifcal columns (id:STRING, latitude:DOUBLE, longitude:DOUBLE), perform a geospatial search of all points within the specified radius

 ### Running the setup configurations